 First, if you have a really nice projector or 4k screen that you’re trying to get your content to, then Wireless HDMI kits quickly become very expensive.
 Even entry-level equipment like the SIIG 4K Wireless HDMI Extender starts at around $250.
 Compare that to a typical HDMI Balun kit, the EZCOO HDMI 2.0 Extender that comes in at only around $150.
 It’s clear that, if you have a lot of high-quality content to send to your screen, an HDMI Balun kit might be the right option for you.

 Wireless HDMI also starts to show it’s weaknesses when you begin to think about doing any gaming.
-Any wireless system will be subject to lag and interference that just isn’t an issue with an HDMI Balun kit.
+Any wireless system - even if you've followed our best guides - will be subject to lag and interference that just isn’t an issue with an HDMI Balun kit.
 The fact that you are using cables from end to end means that the signal isn’t dependent on what other wireless signals may be trying to compete with it.
 So, in the case of gaming, or any situation where a little lag can’t be tolerated, HDMI Balun kits outshine Wireless HDMI handily.